 At St Ignatius, our goal is to provide a broad, balanced, and enriched curriculum that supports every child in reaching their full potential—socially, emotionally, physically, and intellectually.
 We recognise each child as a unique individual with distinct needs, and we value and celebrate their achievements.
 Learning at our school is designed to be a rewarding and enjoyable experience, where children have the opportunity to explore, investigate, discover, create, practice, revise, and consolidate their knowledge, skills, and understanding.

-Our Early Years Practitioners plan using the 2021 revised EYFS statutory framework.
-This framework outlines the standards that schools must meet to provide a safe and healthy environment for children to learn and grow.
+Our Early Years Practitioners plan using the EYFS statutory framework.
+This framework outlines the standards that schools must meet to provide a safe and healthy environment for children to learn and develop well.
 It fosters 'school readiness' and lays the foundation for future progress in both school and life.

 The curriculum sets the standards for learning, development, and care for children from birth to age five.
-As the new framework states, "Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years, and their experiences between birth and age five have a major impact on their future life chances.
-A secure, safe, and happy childhood is important in its own right."
+As the framework states, "All children deserve the care and support they need to have the best start in life.
+Children learn and develop at a faster rate from birth to five years old than at any other time in their lives, so their experiences in early years have a major impact on their future life chances.
+A secure, safe, and happy childhood is important in its own right.
+Good parenting and high-quality early learning provide the foundation children need to fulfil their potential."
 At St Ignatius, we are committed to giving every child the best possible start in their educational journey.

 Areas of Learning